htetaunglin-coder/react-resizable-layout/README.md

 This project is open source and contributions are welcome.
 If you have an issue, question, or pull request, please feel free to open one.

 This project is licensed under the **MIT License**.

-## A Note from the Creator

-This project was built out of a passion for creating useful tools for the developer community.
-I'm based in Myanmar, where international payment platforms like "Buy Me a Coffee" aren't available.

-If you are from my country and would like to show your support, it would be greatly appreciated.
-Thank you for your encouragement!

-**KBZ Pay:** `09756302537` (Htet Aung Lin)